Phoenix psychiatrist|Scottsdale psychiatrist Michael Yasinski MD

 Which disorders do you treat?

-I treat all psychiatric disorders in patients 18 and above.
-Some of the most common diagnoses that I treat include: depression, anxiety, panic disorder, alcohol or drug addiction, bipolar disorder, behavioral changes secondary to dementia and post-part-um mood disorders.
+I treat all psychiatric disorders, however I have a close relationship with other mental-health experts in the valley and often collaborate or refer specific cases to colleagues if they would be better suited to treat someone.
+Some of the most common diagnoses that I treat include: severe depression, severe anxiety, panic disorder, alcohol or drug addiction, bipolar disorder, behavioral changes secondary to dementia and post-part-um mood disorders.

 One special area of mine given I make house-calls, is treating agoraphobia and severe anxiety-panic disorder.
 Especially when patient’s become house-bound due to the anxiety.
 Agoraphobia simply means fear of being in a crowded place that is perceived as difficult to escape from.
 Agoraphobia includes shopping malls, grocery stores and anywhere that people are.
 Clearly this is debilitating and treatment options are non-existent with typical psychiatry office-based practices.
 Also, since I have expertise in both psychotherapy, specifically cognitive-behavioral-therapy in addition to expertise and ability to prescribe medications, I am able to provide go to a patient’s home to provide the best care available.
 Agoraphobia is very responsive to proper treatment and people can have extremely rapid improvements.